Mukayyyy/household_fedavg/README.md

 `lib/options.py` defines different parameter. `feaderated_main.py` will read this file and load those settings.
 Acually, for easy settings, I defines a series of settings between 132-143 lines in `feaderated_main.py`, just like label files and heterogeneous type.
 You can find them in this code.
 `lib/utils.py`defines different dataloader.
 `lib/update.py` defines model training part.
-You can ignore other files exclude above.

 ---

-### If you have any questions, please follow the following instructions.
-If it has not been solveed, please contact me .

 ---